BACK TO INDEX

 This paper presents a stability test for a class of interconnected nonlinear systems motivated by biochemical reaction networks.
 One of the main results determines global asymptotic stability of the network from the diagonal stability of a "dissipativity matrix" which incorporates information about the passivity properties of the subsystems, the interconnection structure of the network, and the signs of the interconnection terms.
 This stability test encompasses the "secant criterion" for cyclic networks presented in our previous paper, and extends it to a general interconnection structure represented by a graph.
 A second main result allows one to accommodate state products.
 This extension makes the new stability criterion applicable to a broader class of models, even in the case of cyclic systems.
 The new stability test is illustrated on a mitogen activated protein kinase (MAPK) cascade model, and on a branched interconnection structure motivated by metabolic networks.
 Finally, another result addresses the robustness of stability in the presence of diffusion terms in a compartmental system made out of identical systems.

 3. M.R.
 Jovanovic, M. Arcak, and E.D.
 Sontag.
 A passivity-based approach to stability of spatially distributed systems with a cyclic interconnection structure.
 IEEE Transactions on Circuits and Systems, Special Issue on Systems Biology, 55:75-86, 2008.
-Note: Preprint: also arXiv math.OC/0701622, 22 January 2007.[PDF] Keyword(s): MAPK cascades, systems biology, biochemical networks, nonlinear stability, nonlinear dynamics, diffusion, secant condition, cyclic feedback systems.
+Note: Preprint: also arXiv math.OC/0701622, 22 January 2007.[PDF] Keyword(s): MAPK cascades, systems biology, reaction networks, nonlinear stability, nonlinear dynamics, diffusion, secant condition, cyclic feedback systems.

 Abstract: